Keyfactor/hashicorp-vault-caplugin/readme_source.md

 # Introduction
-This AnyGateway plug-in enables issuance, revocation, and synchronization of certificates from <Company> <Product> offering.
+This AnyGateway plug-in enables issuance, revocation, and synchronization of certificates from the Hashicorp Vault PKI Secrets Engine.

+# Hashicorp Vault Authentication
+This plug-in supports two types of authentication into Hashicorp Vault.
+1. Token
+1. Certificate

+When filling in the configuration values, if a value for "AuthToken" is present, it will be used.
+If not, then the values for certificate location should be populated for Authentication via certificate.

 # Prerequisites

 ## Certificate Chain